dhuss42/inception/progress.md

 		https://www.linode.com/docs/guides/how-to-install-wordpress-using-wp-cli-on-debian-10/#download-and-configure-wordpress
 	-> also working on mariadb configuration
-		-> probably makes more sense to finish it before doing the wordpress config
+		-> probably makes more sense to finish it before doing the wordpress config -> located the mariadb 50-server.cnf file extracted it to modify it now